A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Supplementary Material

 \subsection{Effects of Nonidealities in Clear Channel Assessment}

 As mentioned earlier, in standard hypothesis testing parlance, the event when a CCA fails despite there being no activity on the channel is called a \enquote{Fale Alarm,} while the event when the CCA is successful even when a node in the network is transmitting is called a \enquote{Miss.} We denote the corresponding probabilities by $p_{FA}$ and $p_{miss}$ respectively.
 Our extensive experimentation, as described in Sec.~\ref{sec:Experiments}, has revealed the following facts \begin{itemize} \item For networks with diameter up to $8$ meters, $p_{FA}\approx0$.
 This happens because the noise floor of modern sensors is low enough (-110 dBm for a 2MHz bandwidth) that no CCA failure triggers when the channel is free, and \item In any given time slot (not minislot), at most \emph{one} CCA \enquote{Miss} occurs. \end{itemize} Therefore, going forward, our analysis will assume that only \enquote{Miss} events occur and at most one node's CCA can register a spurious failure in any time slot.
 Table~\ref{table:cca-errors-v-misalignments} illustrates the three types of misalignment that can occur.
 In the sequel, we will refer to them as \enquote{M1,} \enquote{M2} and \enquote{M3} errors.
 We now describe them in detail and explain how each type is resolved.
 Recall that the node currently transmitting is called the \emph{incumbent} and in time slot $t$, $i^*=\argmax{i\in[N]}V_i(t).$ \begin{itemize} \item[M1.]
 This is the situation in slot $t+2$ in Table~\ref{table:cca-errors-v-misalignments}.
 The CCA of Node~$j$ ($j\neq i^*$) succeeds, and it assumes that Node~$i^*$ will now transmit.
 However, upon decoding the header, the node discovers that the incumbent is nonempty, infers that a CCA Miss has occurred and corrects its copy of the $\mathbf{V}$-vector. \item[M2.]
 This is the situation in slot $t+3$ in Table~\ref{table:cca-errors-v-misalignments}.
 The $i^*$ Node assumes that the incumbent is empty and, being \emph{nonempty,} begins transmitting.
 The transmissions from the two nodes now collide and further provisions are now required within QZMAC to extricate the network from this state.
 The subroutine discussed in Sec.~\ref{sec:handling-CCA-errors-subroutine} is designed to accomplish this. \item[M3.]
 This is the situation in slot $t'$ in Table~\ref{table:cca-errors-v-misalignments}.
 This case is similar to M2., but now, Node~$i^*$ is empty.
-The node then decodes the header of the packet, detects the CCA miss and corrects its copy of the $\mathbf{V}$-vector. \end{itemize} We thus see that two of the three potential types of misalignment can be detected and rectified quite easily, while only one necessitates modification to QZMAC.
-In Sec.~\ref{sec:handling-CCA-errors-subroutine} we discuss this modification.
-Furthermore, as the simulation results in Fig.~\ref{fig:perfectCCAversusPMiss3eMinus6} show, even at a miss rate $p_{miss} = 3\times10^{-4},$ which is $100$ times larger than the measures miss probability, the largest increase in mean delay due to the modification is $1.5266$ slots ($\approx4.32\%$), which is quite minimal.
+The node then decodes the header of the packet, detects the CCA miss and corrects its copy of the $\mathbf{V}$-vector. \end{itemize} We thus see that two of the three potential types of misalignment can be detected and rectified quite easily, while only one necessitates modification to QZMAC. \\ The polling portion is modified as follows.
+We set a threshold $K_{thr}$ such that any time the transmitting node(s) perceive $K_{thr}$ time outs, the node(s) assume it is due to CCA errors.
+These transmitting nodes then enter a state we term \enquote{{\tt COLL}} and a \texttt{RESET} Subroutine is triggered.
+Informally, the subroutine does the following. \texttt { \begin{enumerate} \item[\textbf{[1]}] Until the transmitting nodes receive a reset beacon (denoted {\tt RSTBCN}), the first $T_p$ minisolt of every slot following the $K_{thr}$ timeouts is '{\tt BUSY}', ensuring no other queues attempt transmissions during those slots. \item[\textbf{[2]}] In every such slot, the transmitting nodes perform a random backoff and transmit a \texttt{RESET RQST} packet to the Base Station (BS). \item[\textbf{[3]}] Upon reception of a \texttt{RESET RQST} packet, the BS broadcasts a \texttt{RESET} beacon. \end{enumerate} }